gitlabhq/gitlabhq/doc/install/installation.md

     # Change the permissions of the directory where CI artifacts are stored
     sudo chmod -R u+rwX shared/artifacts/

-    # Change the permissions of the directory where CI artifacts are stored
+    # Change the permissions of the directory where GitLab Pages are stored
     sudo chmod -R ug+rwX shared/pages/

     # Copy the example Unicorn config